jam01/xtrasonnet/docs/programmatic.md

 # Using xtrasonnet programmatically

-Once you've included the xtrasonnet dependency in your classpath, you can create a `Transformer` object to execute transformations.
-Here's a simple JSON-to-JSON transformation example:
+Once you've included the xtrasonnet dependency in your classpath, you can create a `Transformer` object to evaluate a jsonnet transformation.
+Here's a simple JSON-to-JSON example:

 ```java
 var myJsonnet = """